ginic/AutoIPAAalign/README.md

 The AutoIPA project is a collaboration between Virginia Partridge of the UMass Center for Data Science and Artificial Intelligence and Joe Pater of UMass Linguistics.
 Its goal is to make automated IPA transcription more useful to linguists (and others!).
-Our first step was to fine-tune a Wav2Vec 2.0 model on the Buckeye corpus, which you can try out here.
-Our next steps will be to extend our work to other varieties of English and other languages.
 Please reach out to us if you have any questions or comments about our work or have related work to share!
 More details are on our [project website](https://websites.umass.edu/comphon/autoipa-automated-ipa-transcription/).

 If you use our software, please cite our AMP paper:

-Partridge, Virginia, Joe Pater, Parth Bhangla, Ali Nirheche and Brandon Prickett.
+> Partridge, Virginia, Joe Pater, Parth Bhangla, Ali Nirheche and Brandon Prickett.
 2025/to appear.
 [AI-assisted analysis of phonological variation in English](https://docs.google.com/presentation/d/1IJrfokvX5T_fKkiFXmcYEgRI2ZRwgFU4zU1tNC-iYl0/edit?usp=sharing).
 Special session on Deep Phonology, AMP 2025, UC Berkeley.
 To appear in the Proceedings of AMP 2025.
-"""

 ## Basic Usage
-This is project is structured in multiple subpackages based on their different external dependencies:
+This project is structured in multiple subpackages based on their different external dependencies:
 - **autoipaalign.core**: Core library and command-line interface for IPA transcription and forced alignments.
 Always installed.
 - **autoipaalign.compare**: Tools for comparing alignments across different ASR systems, such as whisper and the Montreal Forced Aligner.
 Install with `pip install autoipaalign[compare]`.
-You should also install the Montral Forced Aligner, see instructions under [External Dependencies](#external-dependencies).
+You should also install the Montreal Forced Aligner, see instructions under [External Dependencies](#external-dependencies).
 - **autoipaalign.web**: Gradio web interface for interactive transcription.
 Install with `pip install autoipaalign[web]`.

 ### Basic Installation